applecool/SmartPhoneStatus/README.md

 4. Now you can minimize the application and let it run in background.
 Don't close or quit the application.
 5. You can observe that there is a folder named "PowerStatus" is created in your SD Card[Memory Card/Internal Storage].
 Under this folder, you have a file called as "LogFile.txt" created.
 6. The Battery Level keeps on logging to the LogFile.

+Note: If you close/ quit the application, the battey level data is not appended to the LogFile.
+In case you close the application, when you re-open it, make sure you tap on the battery tab and then minimize the application.
+Unless you tap on the Battery tab, the data is not logged.
+When the phone is switched off, all the minimized applications are closed.
+So, when you reboot your device, you have run the application again.
+[The PowerStatus directory and the LogFile.txt file doesnt get deleted if the application is quit or phone is closed.]